-If the allegation concerns the head teacher, then the Chair of Governors should be informed immediately.
+If the allegation concerns the head teacher, then the Chair of Governors or the Chair of the Trust should be informed immediately.

 In all situations there should be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MARU can be contacted for advice and guidance.
 If they feel a referral should be made then they will advise you to complete the appropriate referral form.

 This should then be sent in via MARU